lochrist/DocHoliday/README.md

 # DocHoliday
-Documentation about Development and especially Unity development.
+Documentation about Software Development and especially Unity Development.

 See the [Wiki](https://github.com/lochrist/DocHoliday/wiki).